Two Part Linear Aliphatic Poly Urethane Coatings

 2-part marine paints, (we will not say their names) are polyester urethanes.or acrylic/polyester urethane blends.

-automobile industry and ‘city water towers’ that grace many
+used in the automobile industry and ‘city water towers’ that grace many

 small towns in America.
 Boat owners should note that Awlcraft 2000 (tm) is an acrylic urethane, as probably are